oscar-system/Oscar.jl/docs/src/General/architecture.md

   - [Singular.jl](https://github.com/oscar-system/Singular.jl)

-The packages are integrated into the julia package manager and will be installed automatically together with Oscar and can also be accessed directly by their names once Oscar is loaded.
+The packages are integrated into the julia package manager and will be installed automatically as dependencies of Oscar.
+They can be accessed directly by their names once Oscar is loaded.

 The current versions of these packages can be inspected with the `oscar_versioninfo` command: